United Kingdom profile - Timeline

 1918 - War ends in November with armistice.
 The number of UK war dead runs to several hundred thousand.

-1921 - UK agrees to the foundation of the Irish Free State.
+1921 - UK agrees to the foundation of the Irish Free State after three-years Irish war of independence.
 Northern Ireland remains part of the UK.

-1924 - First UK government led by the Labour party under Prime Minister Ramsay MacDonald.
+1924 - First government led by the Labour Party under Ramsay MacDonald.

 1926 - General Strike arising from coal dispute.

 1929 - World stock market crash.
 Unemployment begins to rise in UK.

 1931 - Economic crisis.
 Millions are unemployed.
 National Government coalition formed.